arlyon/resume/content/education/computer-science.md

     "algorithms", "software-design"]
 ---

-97.5% grade average.
+Over 90% grade average.
 Consistent leader in group assignments.
 Enjoy going beyond the requirements of the course for personal and professional benefit.